-Dr. David T. Go 61 years old, Filipino, has been a Director of GT Capital since May 2014.
+Dr. David T. Go, 62 years old, Filipino, has been a Director of GT Capital since May 2014.
 He acquired his Doctor of Philosophy Degree (International Relations) from New York University in 1982.
-He currently serves as Director, Senior Executive Vice President and Treasurer of Toyota Motor Philippines Corporation.
-He is also the Vice Chairman of Toyota Autoparts Phils, Inc.; Board Adviser and Treasurer of Toyota Financial Services Phils.
-Corporation; President of Toyota Motor Philippines Foundation, Inc.; Trustee of Toyota Savings and Loan Association; Chairman of Toyota San Fernando, Inc., Toyota Makati, Inc. and Toyota Manila Bay, Inc.; Director and Chairman of the Executive Committee of Toyota Cubao, Inc.; Director of Lexus Manila, Inc. and Metropolitan Bank (China), Ltd.; and President of Toyota Motor Phils.
-School of Technology, Inc.
+He currently serves as Director, Senior Executive Vice President, and Treasurer of TMP.
+He is also the Vice Chairman of Toyota Autoparts Phils., Inc.; Board Adviser and Treasurer of Toyota Financial Services Philippines Corporation ("TFSPH"); President of Toyota Motor Philippines Foundation, Inc.; Trustee of Toyota Savings and Loan Association; Chairman of Toyota San Fernando, Inc., Toyota Makati, Inc., Toyota Manila Bay Corporation ("TMBC"), Toyota Sta.
+Rosa Inc., Toyota Logistics, Inc., GTCAD and TSI; Director of Lexus Manila; and President of Toyota Motor Phils.
+School of Technology, Inc. Dr. Go has no directorships in other listed companies aside from GT Capital.